 1. Lodge a Police Report.

 2. Submit a written application along with the Police Report, detailing your flying hours to the best of your knowledge.
+The hours shall be certified by the current company.
+If unemployed, by the previous company.
 The flying hours should be completed into categories in conjunction with the applicable license requirements.
 This is required in order for the CAAM to verify and endorse your flying experience in your new logbook.

 5. What is the experience requirements for the issue of pilot’s license?